 The field test proctor must meet with at least one member of Referee Team less than one week after the field test is administered.
 This meeting should be scheduled before the field test is administered.

 At this meeting the Referee Team member(s) and field test proctor will reach the final decision on whether the field test is passed and the updated tier of the tester.

 The field test proctor must send an email with the results to the referee and CC firstname.lastname@example.org within one week of the field test.

 Repeatedly failing to meet the deadline of sending field test results within one week may result in field test proctor suspension.

 A referee may only field test one time per tournament unless the game they refereed is deemed by the field test proctor to be “inconclusive.”

 - A game may be deemed inconclusive if it did not have enough unique scenarios to properly test the referee’s ability at the discretion of the field test proctor.
 A game’s status as inconclusive is based on the game itself, not the referee.
 A game cannot be deemed inconclusive because the referee performed poorly.

 In a situation with one or more inconclusive games for a single referee, the field test proctor is only paid for the first game.
 The referee is paid for all subsequent games.
 Any number of games may be ruled inconclusive.
 Tournament Directors are encouraged to schedule initial field tests for earlier in the day.
 However, Tournament Directors are not required to fulfill requests for additional field test slots.

 Referee Reviews: Certified head referees are required to submit a certain number of referee reviews for games reffed by other head referees or lead assistant referees.
-The reviewer must not be a player, coach, or field tester in the reviewed game, but they may be a referee.
+The reviewer must not have been a player, coach, team staffer, or field test proctor in the reviewed game, but they may be a referee.
 The game must be viewed in person, not solely on video.
 The requirements are determined based on the referee’s tier at the time of the deadline.
 Reviews are due two weeks before US Quidditch Cup.